 Our webpage is not up to date (because the Law has changed so many times during the last 3 years) so when reading it also do notice the publishing date.
-We will update the page during the next months.

 The most up to date and recent educational videos can now be found in the

 - Albums by topic

 All the latest videos include explanations based on the UEFA & FIFA interpretations.

 www.law-11.com will serve mainly as a theory tool from now on.

 You can also see all the new videos by following us in Facebook

 The following examples and reasons are based on our understanding of how UEFA/FIFA want the offside situations to be interpreted.
 This is based on many examples we have seeing directly from UEFA.
 These are situations where an offside decision in some cases is in alignment with the "The Spirit of the Law".
 The changes are made due to the feedback from the IFAB advisory boards.

 Hopefully these changes will be the last we see for now.
 It has been a difficult 3 years for the referees, the players and the spectators.
 It might be good to keep it simple from now on.

 FIFA and UEFA have both started to use new guidelines for interpreting Law 11.
 The word "impeding" is brought in to avoid goals that wouldn't feel fair for the football community.
 Offside Explained has divided the "impeding" situations into 3 different topics: